MRustem/next-yandex-metrika/README.md

 }
 ```

-...or you can use the hook in specific pages:
+...or you can use the hook on specific pages:

 ```jsx
 // e.g. app/page.tsx